-Virtually, via phone, computer, shipping, and other remote means is how you perform all your business transactions.
+Virtually, via an office phone system, computer, shipping, and other remote means is how you perform all your business transactions.
 Your company might provide e-commerce or digital services or sell via a print catalogue or other remote methodology.

 You may operate from one or more physical addresses and want to get customers’ attention in different regions or towns, but no customers ever come to your locations.
 The distinguishing trait of your organization is that you never meet with clients in person.

 Home Based Business

 Your home address is your physical location, and you might either service nearby customers at your house (like a childminding centre), or go to nearby customers to serve them (like a dog walker), or you may do a mix of both (like a yoga teacher who teaches some classes at their home studio and some as private appointments at clients homes).
 Your business’s distinguishing characteristic is that you work out of your home.